chnm/networking-pepys/DECISIONS.md

 9. **Mr Swan's house vs the Swan tavern.** The draft reads "to Mr. Swan's" (4 Feb) and "I went to Mr. Swan" (10 Feb) as his house, `swan_house`, separate from `swan_inn`, the tavern in New Palace Yard.
 Network4 reads at least one of these as the tavern.
+These are distinct locations.